Sproff/card-template-design/README.md

-# Boilerplate - still in development
+## Card Template Design - still in development

-Boilerplate for implementing a card template design using an API.
+Reusable component for implementing a card design using an API.

 ## Available Scripts